 Some people tend to spend too much time researching and analyzing data in order to make the best decisions.
 While this sounds like a logical thing to do before making a big decision, most of them tend to get stuck at this stage and are not able to make a decision.

 When you spend a lot of energy on a project and fail to achieve the objectives, you’ll end up wasting time and losing opportunities.
 I have explained this in my other article about opportunity cost.

 Opportunity cost is usually expressed in terms of how much time and value must be forgone to pursue an opportunity.
 For example, if you choose to spend time researching and analyzing results, the cost of this is the value of the time you would have spent testing your ideas in the field and getting feedback.

-What You Can Do to Prevent Diminishing Return
+What You Can Do to Prevent Diminishing Returns

-There are two effective steps that you can take to prevent diminishing return:
+There are two effective steps that you can take to prevent diminishing returns:

 Step 1.
 Use the Superstructure Method